 And in case you’re wondering, I crocheted that rug and it took forever!

 When I worked in the corporate world, I had a huge white board in my office.
 Unfortunately, this office doesn’t have the wall space, well, not with the current configuration (shhhh, don’t tell my husband I’m planning a redo), so I have to make-do with the smaller ones on the door.

 Here’s my desk, with a few favorite items.
 A little story about that medallion on the red felt hanging on the wall.
 The title my debut sold under was The Memory of Hoofbeats.
 In art class, my son made a ceramic medallion and engraved that title on it.
 In the meantime though, my publisher asked to change the title and we’d been brainstorming ideas.
 The morning I got the thumbs up on the new title, was the last day of 5th grade.
 After school, still weepy from the assembly, we pull into the parking lot at the grocery store, my son pulls the medallion out and gives it to me.
 Tears!!!!!!!!!!!!

-And now that you’ve seen my lovely writing cave, I’ll show you where I end up working half of the time …
+And now that you’ve seen my lovely writing cave, I’ll show you where I end up working most of the time …